Worship Guitar

 ModelerThe foundational worship tone stack — AC30 amp model, Klon-style transparent OD, dotted-eighth delay, shimmer reverb.
 Helix-specific blocks and settings.

-Live rig and workflow
+Live rig & workflow

 HX Stomp vs Helix LT for Worship